otsu81/otsu81.github.io/docs/_posts/2023-10-31-non-org-cur.md

 [Link to cloudformation template on Github](https://github.com/otsu81/aws-cur-athena/blob/main/template.yaml)

-> ❗ **Gotcha**
-Cloudformation has trouble creating S3 buckets with Lambda triggers, as it creates a circular dependency.
-[It's a known problem.](https://aws.amazon.com/blogs/mt/resolving-circular-dependency-in-provisioning-of-amazon-s3-buckets-with-aws-lambda-event-notifications/)
-To keep the template as brief as possible we have opted to not use the custom resource solution, and instead you will need to deploy the template twice.
-1. Comment out the event part of the S3 bucket, and deploy
-1. Once deployment is completed, remove the comment and deploy again

 TODO: Make bucket and policy optional by adding boolean parameter for creation of bucket policy